 open/close all folders

 Anime and Manga

-- The manga and second anime of Fullmetal Alchemist feature Edward regaining one of his lost limbs in exchange for his alchemical abilities, and Roy Mustang regaining his sight through a Philosopher's Stone.
+- The manga and second anime of Fullmetal Alchemist feature Edward regaining his right arm in exchange for Alphonse sacrificing the connection between his soul and the armor and later Edward sacrificing his ability to perform alchemy as payment to drag his brother back from beyond the gate, and Roy Mustang regaining his sight through a Philosopher's Stone.

 - In one of the last episodes of the second season of Code Geass, Nunnally overpowers the memory Geass the Emperor had put on her and opens her eyes through sheer force of will, after being blind from psychological trauma for years.
 (Her legs still don't work, though.)